copperheadCrotch/Survival.jl/README.md

 #Julia package for survival analysis (under development)#
 This module aims to provide support for most of up-to-date staistical analytic approaches used in survival analysis.
 It will include functions through basic layout of survival data from survival analysis to complex survival models.
-The plots require package [PyPlot](https://github.com/stevengj/PyPlot.jl) pre-installed to Julia, which provides an interface to `Mathplotlib` in Python.
+The plots require package [PyPlot ](https://github.com/stevengj/PyPlot.jl) pre-installed to Julia, which provides an interface to `Mathplotlib` in Python.
+To plot the confidence interval, Mathplotlib 1.5.1 needs to be installed.
 If not installed yet, run `Pkg.add("PyPlot")`.
 This module is developed under Julia 0.4.3.
 ##Update##
 01/27/2016 Function for Kaplan-Meier analysis
            Calculate Nelson-Aalen estimator